 We’re proud to launch the Co-op Improvement Program, a unique opportunity to engage each of the 262 distressed HDFC co-ops over the next four years, and do preventative outreach to co-ops down the line in order to ensure they don’t fall into distress.
 Through the Co-op Improvement Program, our team is doing outreach and creating a work-out plan for each HDFC co-op to get back on track to financial health.
 We are also developing and training resident leaders in each building, so residents have the power and resources they need to steer their own cooperative housing far into the future.

 New Yorkers can’t lose this affordable housing.
 HDFC co-ops are a vital part of the New York City housing landscape that provide a rare opportunity for low-income homeownership.
 Most residents earn below 80% of area median income and would otherwise be priced out of their neighborhoods.
-UHAB is working to keep these buildings in the hands of the communities who need it, and make sure this deeply affordable housing is financially viable for the long haul.
+UHAB is working to keep this housing in the hands of the communities who need it, and make sure this deeply affordable housing is financially viable for the long haul.

 This program launch is made possible through generous support from the Oak Foundation over four years, and in our first year, Goldman Sachs.
 Additional support will ensure every HDFC co-op is accounted for and all the resources each resident needs are provided to them for free.